giyaseddin/tgi-openai-adapter/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Certainly!
-If your project is using the Apache License 2.0, you can update the "License" section in the README accordingly:

 ## License

 This project is licensed under the [Apache License 2.0](LICENSE) - see the [LICENSE](LICENSE) file for details.